Frequently Asked Questions

 What are your rates?

 Hourly rate is $100.
-Project rate is $595 for a full-length CD, or $395 for an EP length CD (typically under 35 minutes, under 8 tracks).
+Standard project rate is $595 for a full-length CD or digital master; $495 for LP premaster, and $395 for an EP length CD or dig master (typically under 30 minutes and 8 tracks or less).
 Corrective work is billed at $100 hour, and can be added to the standard project rate, if needed.

 What cannot be achieved in mastering?

-Digital glitches, clipping and distortion are impossible to remove.
-Also, tasks that would normally be considered part of the mixing process, such a adjusting levels between instruments or vocals, are typically not possible during mastering (at least without spending a great deal of time and money).
+Digital glitches, clipping and distortion are often not possible to remove.
+Tasks that would normally be considered part of the mixing process, such a adjusting levels between instruments or vocals, are typically not possible during mastering (at least without spending a great deal of time and money).
 Typically it's not possible to bring out elements of a stereo mix without affecting other aspects of the mix.
 For example, bringing down the frequency of a kick drum may also affect the level or clarity of the bass guitar, or reducing the mid-range of a mix may in turn exaggerate the high-end, and so forth.
-Yes, the mastering process can sometimes address such issues, however these corrective and time-instensive procedures are not included as part of the Gench standard project rate.
+The mastering process can sometimes address such issues, however these corrective and time-intensive procedures are not included as part of the Gench standard project rate.
 As always, the better the mix, the better the final master.

 What do you mean by corrective work?